prabhakarlab/Banksy_py/README.md

 BANKSY is applicable to a wide variety of spatial technologies (e.g. 10x Visium, Slide-seq, MERFISH) and scales well to large datasets.
 For more details on use-cases and methods, see the preprint.

-This Python version of BANKSY which is compatible with Scanpy, we show how BANKSY can be used for task **1** (improving cell-type assignment) using Slide-seq and Slide-seq V2 mouse cerebellum datasets.
+In this Python version of BANKSY (compatible with Scanpy), we show how BANKSY can be used for task **1** (improving cell-type assignment) using Slide-seq and Slide-seq V2 mouse cerebellum datasets.
 This code base was used to generate figure 2 of the manuscript.
 The R version of BANKSY is available here (https://github.com/prabhakarlab/Banksy).

 ## <b> Prerequisites <a name="prereqs"></a>  </b>